We have been busy responding to girls’ needs during the coronavirus crisis!

 In June 2020 we launched our brand new ‘Positive Post Project’ thanks to funding from County Durham Community Foundation, Tees Valley Community Foundation and ROSA Women and Girls Fund.

 This project has allowed us to continue supporting girls mental health remotely via the post, so that girls know Rubies is still here to support them even though we can’t be with them in person.

-Over 250 girls have received at least 10 beautiful themed packs full of hints, tips & treats to support their mental health and overall wellbeing.
+Over 250 girls have received 12 beautiful themed packs full of hints, tips & treats to support their mental health and overall wellbeing.
 Topics have included stress, anxiety, sleep, coronavirus, self-care and relaxation, to name but a few!

 Feedback about the impact of our parcels has been amazing, with 99% of girls saying they have helped them cope with the Covid-19 situation.